irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 - [ ] options: create a script that just does "male and female" both for spain and LATAM
 - [ ] create a concatenate.py that given the command line argument it deals with it
 - [ ] does the rename_and_move.py scripts really work????
+- [ ] I have the audios so far, I need to convert them to videos.
+- [ ] Upload them
 - [ ] create just one script that does this.
 - [ ] also mapping.json for males and females
 - [ ] Also create nice command line executable script